 Report of Strategic Director, Children, Adults and Families

-RESOLVED - That Committee noted the contents of the report.
+RESOLVED - (i) That the Committee noted the update report.

 (ii) That a further update be brought back to Committee in 6-12 months to include information on Haskel Special School.

 (iii) That a training / members development session be held around specific SEN processes.